OpenTermsArchive/contrib-versions/Microsoftstore/Terms of Service.md

 16\. **Return Policy**.
 We will accept returns and exchanges for eligible products for 30 days from the date of purchase or download, as applicable.
 Simply return the eligible product in like new condition and in its original packaging, along with all parts, components, instruction manuals and documentation that were initially included.
 This Return Policy does not affect any statutory rights that may apply to your purchase.

-Packaged software and games must be returned with their seal intact and must include all media and product keys.
+Packaged software and packaged games must be returned with their seal intact and must include all media and product keys.
 As a limited exception, software and game packages that have been opened may be returned during the return period if you are unsatisfied with the license agreement or warranty, but only if you do not make or retain any copies.

-Even if you return your products, packaged software or games, these Terms of Sale will still apply to the time between your purchase or download and return.
+Even if you return your products, packaged software or packaged games, these Terms of Sale will still apply to the time between your purchase or download, as applicable, and return.

-Some items are not eligible for return. unless otherwise provided by law or by a particular product offer, all purchases of these types of products are final and non-refundable:
+Some items are not eligible for return or refund. unless otherwise provided by law or by a particular product offer, all purchases of these types of products are final and non-refundable:

-*   digital apps, games, in-app content and subscriptions, music, movies, TV shows, and associated content;
+*   Except for “Digital Game Products” as defined below, digital apps, games, in-app content and subscriptions, music, movies, TV shows, and associated content;
-*   gift cards and service/subscription cards (e.g., Skype, Xbox Live, Groove Music Pass);
+*   gift cards and service/subscription cards (e.g., Skype, Xbox Live);
 *   products that have been personalized or customized;
 *   special order products, if not part of a Store promotional offering;
 *   random access memory ("RAM") products;